 As we mentioned above, someone who’s not in a good state of mind or who has mental issues may also want to abstain from this breast improvement procedure, as it will permanently change her appearance.

-Finally yet importantly, women who are not doing this procedure for themselves are not a good candidate.
+Finally, yet importantly, women who are not doing this procedure for themselves are not good candidates.
 If you’re doing it to impress someone or to please your couple, even if they’re paying for the breast lift, you should definitely take a step back and reconsider your decision.

 So, are you a good candidate?